cucumber/docs/content/step-definitions.md

 ### Nested Steps

-In an effort to keep your code DRY, you may be tempted to utilize Cucumber's feature of calling step definitions from other steps: **DON'T**.
-While this may seem like a useful feature to utilize, it creates bad code smells and can make things like readability difficult and stack traces terrible.
-Instead, in places where you're calling steps from other steps, use those as opportunities to refactor your code to create helper methods to use instead.
+In an effort to keep from [repeating yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), you may be tempted to utilize Cucumber's feature of calling step definitions from other steps: **DON'T**.
+While this may seem like a useful feature to utilize, it creates bad code smells and will be deprecated in the future.
+In places where you're calling steps from other steps, use those as opportunities to refactor your code to create helper methods.

 {{% text "ruby" %}}
 Instead of: